 [00:33:59] You know, who won't dragon you into a nebulous syndicate, designed to siphon off your time, money, and self-respect?
 The sponsors who support this show.
 We'll be right back.

 [00:34:10] This episode is also sponsored by IPVanish.
 If you think are being slick by browsing online, using incognito mode, think again.
 It doesn't actually protect your privacy without added security.
-You might as well give away all your private data to hackers, advertisers, your ISP, and other prying eyes.
+You might as well give away all your private data to hackers, advertisers, your ISP in other prying eyes.
 We use IPVanish VPN to stay truly private and secure and encrypt a hundred percent of our data.
 Any private details, passwords, communications, browsing, history, and more, is all going to be completely shielded from falling into the wrong hands.
 Even your physical location will be hidden.
 IPVanish makes you virtually invisible online.
 Use on unlimited devices without sacrificing on speed, your computers, tablets, phones, even devices like your Firestick when you're streaming media.
 At home, at a cafe, I'm always using IPV.
 Get 70 percent off their yearly plan, which is basically nine months free.
 IPVanish is also super easy to use just tap a button.
 You are instantly protected.
 You don't even know that it's on.
 Stop sharing with the world everything you stream, everything you search for, and everything you buy.
 Take your privacy back today with a brand rated 4.6 out of five on Trustpilot.

 [00:35:10] Jen Harbinger: So go to ipvanish.com/jordan and use promo code JORDAN and claim your 70 percent savings.
 That's I-P-V-A-N-I-S-H.com/jordan.